-Perhaps I'm biased since it's the one form of fitness I've ever unconditionally loved, but it always bums me out when people dismiss yoga for being "too easy."
+Perhaps I'm biased since it's the one form of fitness I've always loved unconditionally, but it really bums me out when people dismiss yoga for being "too easy."
 (Have you tried Bikram?)
 Or say that it isn't good cardio.
-(Let's revisit that after we go to the heart-pounding vinyasa class at my local studio—after the panting subsides.)
+(Let's revisit that after we go to the heart-pounding Vinyasa class at my local studio—after the panting subsides.)
 One of the reasons that yoga and I have had such a consistent relationship is that there are so many options to choose from, depending on my mood or goals.
 The fact that it keeps my mind clear and my body strong is just a bonus.

 I get bored really easily, hence why running and I are on the outs must of the time, and why I think that the cardio section of the gym is just one of the saddest places ever.
-I need to be distracted by the fact that I can barely breathe and my muscles are screaming "when!", and the mind-numbing monotony of those machines is certainly not the way to do that.
-But I can get on board with the common backbone of all varieties of physical yoga (because what we know as "yoga" in the West is just a small facet of what it actually encompasses): physical and mental balance, mind-body connection, and focus on the present moment.
-Meanwhile, being able to select from a menu of physical varieties keeps it interesting.
+I need to be distracted from the fact that I can barely breathe and my muscles are screaming "when!", and the mind-numbing monotony of those machines is certainly not the way to do that.
+But I can get on board with the common backbone of all varieties of physical yoga (because what we know as "yoga" in the West is just a small facet of what it actually encompasses): physical and mental balance, flexibility and strength, the mind-body connection, and a focus on the present moment.
+Meanwhile, being able to select from a wide range of physical varieties keeps it interesting.
 But, whether you’re brand new to the yoga world or are a die-hard Ashtanga fan, the menu of class options can be a bit confusing and overwhelming.
 To help us make sense of some of the most common types of yoga, we turned to a certified yoga instructor to fill us in and help us determine how to pick the right style to satisfy our every mood or need.

 “This particular type of practice is what most people think yoga is: body, mind, breath,” explains Howe.
-In other words, Hatha is basically an umbrella term for all kinds of physical yoga, the "trunk" of the tree if more specific styles like Bikram and vinyasa are the branches.
+In other words, Hatha is basically an umbrella term for all kinds of physical yoga, or the "trunk" of the tree if more specific styles like Bikram and Vinyasa are the branches.
 That means you can get a pretty mixed bag when selecting a Hatha class, but they typically tend to be a very straightforward combination of poses along with breathing basics and aren't usually the most challenging option.
 “Typically, there is a beautiful flow to the class, making it extremely inviting for beginners due to its gentle nature and ease of pace,” says Howe, who adds that Hatha yoga is beneficial for those who tend to ignore messages from their bodies and push themselves, because the practice is specifically designed to be deliberately slow and gentle.

 Try it if: You're a creature of habit who doesn't mind a challenge.